 You can audition for two ChiArts programs.
 Select the one(s) that you have the most passion for.
 Once enrolled, transferring to another program at ChiArts is difficult if not impossible.
 So give serious consideration to which program is going to be your first and second choice.
 You can audition for both the Acting and Musical Theatre programs.
 If you do so, that would be your maximum of two programs for which you can audition.

 AUDITION REQUIREMENTS FOR CHIARTS THEATRE

 ACTING PROGRAM AUDITION REQUIREMENTS

 2. Vocal Audition

-3. Dance Class
+3. Dance Class for Callbacks only

-4. Vocal Class for Callbacks Only
+4. Vocal Class for Callbacks only

 As with all auditions, your primary responsibility is to be as prepared as possible.
 Start your preparation NOW.
 Be confident and believe in yourself!
 Every time that you audition, the people watching you are on your side and want you to do your best.
 Be passionate and unafraid to take creative risks.

 - A monologue is a speech spoken by one person.

 - It can be from a play, screenplay, short story, poem or written by you.